nrasch/nrasch.github.io/_posts/2020-07-04-beginning-of-sprint-analysis.md

 I often find when bringing changes about it is often best to start with analytics.
 Many companies have a back history you may or may not be aware of, or maybe they aren’t sure why their current operations aren’t as effective as they’d like.

-By using data we can neatly sidestep politics, finger pointing, or reopening old wounds (and other sorts of gotchas) by focusing on facts and objective measurements.
+By using data we can neatly sidestep politics, finger pointing, reopening old wounds, and other sorts of gotchas by focusing on facts and objective measurements.
 We aren’t worried about who did what in the past; we want to move the conversation into what we can do in the future as a team to improve our organization.

-When people see numbers in black and white it moves the conversation into productive areas focused on solutions.
+It is very hard to argue with data, When people see the dispassionate numbers in black and white it moves the conversation into productive areas focused on solutions.

 ## The Analysis